vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 - For DEBIAN the mdatp package requires `libc6 >= 2.23`, `uuid-runtime`, and `mde-netfilter`

 > [!NOTE]
-> Starting with version `101.24082.0004`, Defender for Endpoint on Linux no longer supports the `Auditd` event provider.
+> Beginning with version `101.24082.0004`, Defender for Endpoint on Linux no longer supports the `Auditd` event provider.
 We're transitioning completely to the more efficient eBPF technology.
-> If eBPF is not supported on your machines, or if there are specific requirements to remain on Auditd, and your machines are using Defender for Endpoint on Linux version `101.24072.0001` or lower, the following additional dependency on the auditd package exists for mdatp:
+> If eBPF isn't supported on your machines, or if there are specific requirements to remain on Auditd, and your machines are using Defender for Endpoint on Linux version `101.24072.0001` or older, the following additional dependency on the auditd package exists for mdatp:
 > - The mdatp RPM package requires `audit`, `semanage`.
-> - For DEBIAN the mdatp package requires `auditd`.
+> - For DEBIAN, the mdatp package requires `auditd`.
-> - For Mariner the mdatp package requires `audit`.
+> - For Mariner, the mdatp package requires `audit`.

 The`mde-netfilter` package also has the following package dependencies:

-- For DEBIAN the mde-netfilter package requires `libnetfilter-queue1`, and `libglib2.0-0`
+- For DEBIAN, the mde-netfilter package requires `libnetfilter-queue1`, and `libglib2.0-0`
-- For RPM the mde-netfilter package requires `libmnl`, `libnfnetlink`, `libnetfilter_queue`, and `glib2`
+- For RPM, the mde-netfilter package requires `libmnl`, `libnfnetlink`, `libnetfilter_queue`, and `glib2`

 ### Configuring Exclusions